HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/PickerView_Basic_Properties.md

 //widget.info.a will have old value as hello.
 {% endhighlight %}

-Example
+### Example

-{% highlight voltMx %}//Sample code to set the info property of a PickerView widget.
+{% highlight VoltMx %}//Sample code to set the info property of a PickerView widget.

 frmPView.myPView.info={
     key: "PickerView"